 - Receive your online appointment time via email from Housing Operations.

-- During your appointment time, pay the non-refundable pre-payment to guarantee a bed on campus, create opportunity to participate in roommate groups and receive a housing selection timeslot based on student classification.
+- During your appointment time, pay the non-refundable pre-payment, create opportunity to participate in roommate groups and receive a housing selection timeslot based on student classification.

 - Renew current bed for the following academic year.

 - Select a meal plan.